Brad Mehldau: Influences and artistry

-Mehldau cites pianists Larry Goldings (for "his full approach to the instrument") and Hays (for adding alternative harmonies to the set one), as well as guitarist Bernstein (for showing the value of playing melodic phrases instead of just rehearsed patterns) as direct influences on his own playing, in addition to Jesse Davis, Kurt Rosenwinkel, David Sánchez, Mark Turner, and the other members of his own trio.
+Mehldau cites pianists Larry Goldings (for "his full approach to the instrument") and Hays (for adding alternative harmonies to the set ones) as well as guitarist Bernstein (for showing the value of playing melodic phrases instead of just rehearsed patterns) as direct influences on his own playing, in addition to David Sánchez (for rhythmic feel), Jesse Davis, Kurt Rosenwinkel, Mark Turner, and the other members of his own trio.
 He has stated that Hersch was his biggest influence as a player of solo piano.
+He has also questioned the patrilineal emphasis of critical discussions of influence, pointing out that he has been significantly influenced by listening to and playing with such peers as Bill Charlap, Danilo Pérez, and Ethan Iverson.

 Mehldau has expressed an interest in, and knowledge of, philosophy and literature.
 In a 2003 interview he commented on romanticism and nostalgia, linking pleasure and pain to musical expression:I love the part of the Orpheus myth where he is allowed to take his wife out of Hades on the condition that he doesn't look back at her for the trip on the river Styx.
 When he can't help himself, he looks back, and she is pulled back downstream away from him, taken away forever.
 Music is that moment right when he looks at her: seeing something that you love for an instant being taken away forever.
 There's an element of folly to the whole thing – you look even though you know you shouldn't.
 Music kind of yokes together the feeling of attainment and the feeling of loss at the same time.